manish-pamu/tcl/ReadMe.txt

 used for command substitution (or) command nesting (or) command inside a command,

 {} -
-specifying a list,
+while specifying a list,
-conditional statements for example... if, foreach, foreach_in_collection etc
+while using conditional statements and looping statements, for example... if, foreach, foreach_in_collection etc
 ----------------------------------------------------------->
 Notes_3: